emalp/BCGGetReq/README.md

 But this readme also specifies a progrmmable way to do the same thing.
 For "web's" sake I'll be using javascript and use "axios" for the get and post requests.

+NOTE: For simplicity, I wanted to use es6 for easier JS coding, so as using babel was too much